Podantics Podiatry Adelaide

 Increased rate of infection in the feet and legs

 Leg and foot problems are the most common reason for diabetes-related hospitalisation, and diabetes related problems are the leading cause of non trauma amputation in the lower leg and foot.
-Regular examinations and assessment by a podiatrist's of the feet and legs are strongly recommended in diabetics every 6-12 months to detect early changes in neurological or vascular deficiencies.
+Regular examinations and assessment by a podiatrist of the feet and legs are strongly recommended in diabetics every 6-12 months, to detect early changes in neurological or vascular deficiencies.
 Vascular testing is important to help diagnose inadequate blood flow in the legs and feet, whilst neurological testing determines if your diabetes is having an affect on the sensation in your feet.
 These tests are quick, painless and can be performed by your podiatrist.

 Neuropathy